aws-solutions/discovering-hot-topics-using-machine-learning/README.md

 The Discovering Hot Topics Using Machine Learning solution helps you identify the most dominant topics associated with your products, policies, events, and brands.
 Implementing this solution helps you react quickly to new growth opportunities, address negative brand associations, and deliver higher levels of customer satisfaction.

-The solution uses machine learning algorithms to automate digital asset (text and image) ingestion and perform near real-time topic modeling, sentiment analysis, and image detection.
+The solution automates digital asset (text and image) ingestion from twitter and RSS news feeds to provide near-real-time inferences using machine learning algorithms through Amazon Comprehend, Amazon Translate, and Amazon Rekognition to perform topic modeling, sentiment analysis, entity and key phrase detection, and detect any unsafe images.
 The solution then visualizes these large-scale customer analyses using an Amazon QuickSight dashboard.
-This guide provides step-by-step instructions to building a dashboard that provides you with the context and insights necessary to identify trends that help or harm you brand.
+This guide provides step-by-step instructions for deploying this solution including a pre-built dashboard that provides you with the context and insights necessary to identify trends that help or harm your brand.

 The solution performs the following key features: